Japanese Prime Minister Shinzo Abe has confirmed that the International Olympic Committee (IOC) will postpone the Tokyo Olympics to be played in 2021.

 They will be held in a date after 2020, but not after the summer of 2021

-"In the current circumstances and based on the information provided by WHO today, the President of the IOC and the Prime Minister of Japan have concluded that the Games of the XXXII Olympiad in Tokyo they must be reprogrammed.
+“In the current circumstances and based on the information provided by the WHO today, the IOC President and the Prime Minister of Japan have concluded that the Games of the XXXII Olympiad in Tokyo they must be reprogrammed.

-It is established that they are for a post-2020 date, but not after the summer of 2021«, Says the communication jointly published by the IOC and the organizing committee.
+It is established that they are for a post-2020 date, but not after the summer of 2021“, reads the statement that the IOC and the organizing committee have published jointly.

 Many external pressures for its cancellation

-The Olympic Committee has had many external pressures for the postponement of games, including athletes and many federations, the latter being one of the most powerful in the world, such as U.S.A.
+The Olympic Committee has had many external pressures for the postponement of games, including athletes and many federations, the latter being one of the most powerful in the world, such as United States